ajhenry/chronle.com/README.md

 3. Run `npm install` to install dependencies.
 4. Run the development server with `npm run dev`.

+There are bound to be bugs so don't be afraid to file an issue.

 This project is developed with [Next.js](https://nextjs.org/), [Firebase](https://firebase.google.com/), and [Tailwind CSS](https://tailwindcss.com/).